YottaDB/YDBDoc/ProgGuide/commands.rst

 The TRESTART command attempts to RESTART the current transaction.
 A RESTART transfers control back to the initial TSTART and restores much of the process state to what it was when that TSTART was originally executed.
 A TRESTART issued when no transaction is in progress ($TLEVEL=0) or when the transaction does not have RESTART enabled produces an error.

 A TRESTART command causes the TP transaction to RESTART in the same way that YottaDB uses to implicitly restart the transaction in case of resource conflicts.
-All restarts increment the internal transaction retry count to a maximum of three (3), at which point, YottaDB performs the entire TP transaction within a critical section on all databases referenced in the transaction.
+All restarts increment the internal transaction retry count to a maximum of three (3), at which point YottaDB performs the entire TP transaction within a critical section on all databases referenced in the transaction.

 YottaDB issues a TRESTMAX runtime error when application code attempts a TRESTART more than once during a transaction while $TRESTART=4 (note: in order to be wholesome, TRESTART usage in application code should always be conditional).
 In the final retry, YottaDB holds the critical section lock on all databases involved in the transaction.
 Since a TRESTART cancels all the work done in the current transaction and transfers control back to the TSTART, limiting the number of times this can be done in the final retry limits the time a process can (by virtue of holding a critical section lock on the databases) prevent other processes from updating the database.